Ingrid Michaelson: 2008–10: Be OK, Everybody, and Human Again

 In 2010, Michaelson co-wrote the song "Parachute" with Marshall Altman for British singer Cheryl Cole.
-It was featured on Cole's debut solo album 3 Words, peaking at #5 on the UK Singles Chart.
+It was featured on Cole's debut solo album 3 Words, peaking at No. 5 on the UK Singles Chart.
 Michaelson initially believed the track was "so poppy" that she could not release it herself.
 However, after the song was reworked by "Everybody" producer Dan Romer to make a more "interesting, funky production", Michaelson released the song as a personal single.

 On January 24, 2012, Michaelson released her fifth album, Human Again.
-Human Again debuted at #5 on the Billboard charts and received positive reviews, with critics praising the album's unique sound.
+Human Again debuted at No. 5 on the Billboard chart and received positive reviews, with critics praising the album's unique sound.
 To promote the album, Michaelson embarked on The Human Again Tour, with three North American legs, and one international leg.

 In 2012, with her husband and fellow musician Greg Laswell, Michaelson co-wrote and sang the duet "Landline", which appeared on his album of the same name.

 In September 2012, she was featured in a campaign called "30 Songs / 30 Days" to support Half the Sky: Turning Oppression into Opportunity for Women Worldwide, a multi-platform media project inspired by Nicholas Kristof and Sheryl WuDunn's book.

 2014–2017: Lights Out, It Doesn't Have To Make Sense, Alter Egos, and The Great Comet

 On February 4, 2014, Michaelson released the lead single, "Girls Chase Boys", from her album Lights Out.
-The song reached #52 on the Billboard Hot 100.
+The song reached No. 52 on the Billboard Hot 100.
 "Afterlife" and "Time Machine" were released as the second and third singles.

 On April 25, 2014, Lights Out was released.
 The deluxe edition, which was released in November later that year, contains an additional six bonus tracks.